Thursday, April 28th, 2022

 Thursday, January 2nd, 2020

-I just feel compelled to share today’s win with you.
-I never really expected to get movement in my shoulder using the SaeboStim Go, I haven’t been able to get so much as a twitch out of it on my own just a couple days ago.
-I’m now getting a tiny bit of voluntary movement.
-It’s really pathetic movement but it’s a movement under my own power!
+I feel compelled to share my win with you today!
+After my injury, I never really expected to get much movement back in my shoulder.
+I haven’t been able to get so much as a twitch.
+However, by using the SaeboStim One, I am now getting a tiny bit of voluntary movement.
+It is a pathetic movement, but it is a movement under my power!

 Wednesday, February 6th, 2019